 For any gas burning water heaters, ventilation is vital.
 Enough airflow is a must.
 If it is inadequate, carbon monoxide builds up.
 Remember that carbon monoxide is a poisonous medical emergency.
 People who are exposed can be disadvantaged by this gas and have a risk of having permanent damage as well as death.

-The gas is odorless, meaning that if leakage happens it will be difficult to detect it.
-To avoid these mistakes that can have serious impacts when you want to learn on how to turn on or install your water heater, a plumber is needed.
+The gas is odourless, meaning that if leakage happens, it will be difficult to detect it.
+To avoid these mistakes that can have serious impacts when you want to learn how to turn on or install your water heater, a plumber is needed.
 The plumbers know how to deal with natural gas.

 A person or online salesperson is typically not professional when it comes to water heating.
-Many of them may have good intentions, however, they can’t match the brand knowledge of a licensed and trained plumber.
-To satisfy your needs and for your family needs, just ask for a professional.
+Many of them may have good intentions.
+However, they can't match the brand knowledge of a licensed and trained plumber.
+To satisfy your needs and for your family needs, ask for a professional.

 Peace of Mind

-Also, knowing that you are having a healthy life is important.
-Never joke with your life or family in the name of saving few dollars.
+Also, knowing that you have a healthy life is important.
+Never joke with your life or family in the name of saving a few dollars.
 Even it is worth it.
 Safety is needed at any cost.
-To ensure peace of mind just call a professional plumber.
+To ensure peace of mind, call a professional plumber.

 Home Re-Sale Issues

-There is a time you will need to sell or re-possess your home.
+There is a time you will need to sell or repossess your home.
 During this time, a professional is needed.
-If you have installed this equipment by yourself, you need to pay some cash to get it permitted after it is inspected.
+If you have installed this equipment yourself, you need to pay some cash to get it permitted after it is inspected.